shamohamin/expression_tree/README.md

 # huffman_tree

-Huffman tree is useful for compress files.<br/>
+Huffman tree is useful for compressing files.<br/>
 In this project I use huffman tree for compress  `txt`  files.<br/>

 ## visualization